 The term "analogy" (greek-latin) in general stands for equivalence, similarity, conformity and identity of relationships (DUDEN, 2005).
 The aim of this section is to discuss some analogies between several natural as well as technical hierarchies.
-Analogies in structure, the influence of angle between stress and fibre direction, similarities in failure behaviour on various hierarchies as well as the influence of stochastics in respect to size (volume) effects are presented exemplarily.
+Some analogies in structure, the influence of angle between stress and fibre direction and similarities in failure behaviour on various hierarchies are presented.
+In addition, the influence of stochastics in respect to size (volume) effects are presented exemplarily.
 Once more it is the aim to stress the hierarchical structure of wood and timber and to underline the importance to perform material research on various scales.